kupehtci/DOCUMENTATION/GCP/GCP - IAM Identity and Access Management.md

 You can grant <span style="color:magenta;">roles</span> to these principals to give them permissions to perform actions over Google Resources.

-Permissions are the most basic Unit of the IAM, its an allowed action over a certain resource or type of resources.
+Permissions[^1] are the most basic Unit of the IAM, its an allowed action over a certain resource or type of resources.

 This <span style="color:magenta;">roles</span> are a set of one or more permissions over some resources and the set of all roles granted to a resource are called an <span style="color:LightSalmon;">IAM policy</span>.